EagleAeroSport-electrcal/6-pack-design/README.md

 # 6-pack-cape

-6 Pack capes used for the hscpress
+This contains the revisions of the 6 pack design that is used as a breakout for the HSCpress sensors.